-Bots stands for robots.
+Bots stand for robots.
 They are software that runs automatically and sometimes they are used to simulate the activity of humans clicking.
 ClickMeter can recognize most of them.

 From the image below you can see that a couple of links in my campaign receive traffic almost exclusively from robots/spiders.
 The first link, as an example, has 38,308 clicks from bots on 38,368 clicks received in total.
 In ClickMeter spiders/bots proportion is shown with the violet bar.

 Many clicks from countries not included in the target